ddnexus/pagy/guides/choose-right.md

 ---

-At the most basic level, pagination just means retrieving a (potentially big) collection of items in small sequential chunks (pages)... but there's more than one way to crack an egg.
+Pagination just means retrieving a (potentially big) collection of items in small sequential chunks (pages).

-Pagy offers four different techniques, each implementing different types of paginators.
+Pagy offers four different pagination techniques, each implementing different types of paginators.
 Choose the right one to ensure the best performance and workflow.

 ### Pagination Types